livias1726/SOA_Project/docs.md

 The device driver should support file system operations allowing the access to the currently saved
 data:
-* open for opening the device as a simple stream of bytes
+* **open** -  for opening the device as a simple stream of bytes
-* release for closing the file associated with the device
+* **release** - for closing the file associated with the device
-* read to access the device file content, according to the order of the delivery of data.
+* **read** - to access the device file content, according to the order of the delivery of data.
 A read operation should only return data related to messages not invalidated before the access in read mode to the corresponding block of the device in an I/O session.

 The device should be accessible as a file in a file system supporting the above file operations.
 At